5p1ke5/CSCI3510-ShootingGallery/ReadMe.md

 Changes to this project are made in two halves.

+How To Install A Build:
+1. Go to the google drive and get it from the builds folder.
+2. See 'How to Pull Changes' to pull any incoming changes.

 How To Push Changes:

 0. Make sure your changes work and don't break the build.